Sannitya-13/Mini-Project-/README.md

 Reduced Overfitting: By aggregating predictions from multiple trees, it mitigates overfitting compared to individual decision trees.
 Feature Importance: It provides a feature importance score, aiding in understanding significant factors in crop prediction.
 Usage

-💻 To run the project, ensure the required libraries are installed:
+💻 To run the project, ensure the required libraries are installed: pip install pandas scikit-learn

-bash
-Copy code
-pip install pandas scikit-learn
 ### Contact Details
 📬 For inquiries or collaborations, reach out via: